oracle/cloudtestdrive/AppDev/cloud-native/livelabs/standalone/devops-into-oke/devops-into-oke.md

 ![](../../../images/customer.logo2.png)

-# Using the OCI DevOps service to build and deploy an example microservice into the Oracle Kubernetes Environment.
+# Using the OCI DevOps service to update and re-deploy an example microservice into the Oracle Kubernetes Environment.

 **Lab conventions**